KuchikiNamthip/KuchikiNamthip.github.io/_posts/2024-09-18-msigDB_ORA_GSEA.md

 ## Let's start with the full name of each
  1. Gene Ontology (GO)
- 2. Molecular Signatures Database (msigDB)
+ 2. Molecular Signatures Database (MSigDB)
  3. Kyoto Encyclopedia of Genes and Genomes (KEGG)
  4. Over-Representation Analysis (ORA)
  5. Gene Set Enrichment Analysis (GSEA)